LimeChain/subsembly/docs/modules/pre-built/transactionpayment.md

 ### Configuration

-This module requires following constants to be set during runtime initialisation:
+This module requires the following constants to be set during runtime initialisation:

 * **`ExtrinsicBaseWeight`** - the base weight of an Extrinsic in the block, independent of the of extrinsic being executed.
 * **`NextFeeMultiplier`** - multiplier value for the next fee